verification architecture

 about

-the public work above is the method in miniature: make claims addressable, pin what they depend on, and let a build step say what still holds. the same architecture applies to spec-driven codebases, research corpora, compliance documentation, and ai agent workflows.
+the public work above is the method in miniature. claims become addressable and pinned, and a build step says what still holds. the same architecture carries over to spec-driven codebases and to ai agent workflows.

 start a conversation →